Room to import instance

-Step 3: In Rhino, use the ‘Room.ImportInstance’ node within the BVN package.
-This node incorporates the ‘LunchBox Room Element Collector’ to read all rooms, and then using a string, filters the rooms as desired, in this instance, ‘Room’.
+Step 3: In Dynamo, use the ‘Room.ImportInstance’ node within the BVN package.
+This node incorporates the ‘LunchBox Room Element Collector’ node to read all rooms, and then using a string, filters the rooms as desired, in this instance, ‘Room’.
 Since the Revit API doesn’t allow the creation of in-place masses, an import instance is placed instead.
 These objects can then be used for a variety of purposes such as 3D programmatic diagrams and basic solar analysis.

 By adding an ‘Element.SetName’ node, the import instances can be re-named based on the room number it was derived from, e.g. 1.01.
 Note that regardless of how the area schemes are set (Architecture > Room & Area > Area & Volume Computations) – by wall face, finished face, etc. -the resulting geometry will be the internalised volume, subtracting walls and floors.
 Since the name of each mass is associated to the room name from which it originated, various analysis can be performed of the mass and the results pushed back into Revit via Dynamo and/or Excel.
 This process is particularly useful when using Grasshopper and Ladybug to run environmental of the Revit model.